There are now 2 possible online modes for units:

 Students will achieve transdisciplinary grounding in public health theory and practice, and gain substantial breadth and depth of understanding to appreciate the links between public health history, structure and function; and develop skills in working collaboratively and for critical analysis and scientific writing in public health.
 Students will have the opportunity to critically consider some key issues in public health with their peers and hear from and engage with a range of experts.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a major writing assignment; (2) participation in tutorial activities and discussion forums; and (3) an examination.
+Indicative assessments in this unit are as follows: (1) written assignment; (2) participation and performance in tutorial activities and discussion forums; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - public health related undergraduate and postgraduate units.

 - Contact hours